-We’ve yet to see the interior, but we can expect design and tech influence to be taken from the latest A8.
-The brand’s Virtual Cockpit will be adapted to show details of range, power usage and charging times, while the dual-screen infotainment set-up from the A8 could also feature.
-We’d expect level-three autonomous technology to be offered as well, at least as an option.
+We’ve yet to see the interior, but we can expect design and tech influence to be taken from the latest Q8.
+The brand’s Virtual Cockpit will be adapted to show details of range, power usage and charging times, while the dual-screen infotainment set-up from the coupe SUV could also feature.
+We’d expect level-three autonomous technology to be offered as well.
 Despite the coupe-like roofline, the e-tron is likely to feature five seats, and its boot space should be similar to a Q5’s.

 The SUV sits on an adapted version of the MLB platform that underpins the Q5 and Q7.
 Power outputs are still under wraps, although we know the concept claimed to produce 496bhp and 800Nm of torque, translating to a Model X-rivalling 0-62mph sprint time of 4.5 seconds.

 It’s possible that Audi will adopt Tesla’s strategy of offering a number of power outputs, allowing a competitive entry price as well as more expensive performance variants.
-However, the 95kWh limit seems like the maximum output due to space constraints, so any further e-tron models using the C-BEV platform will likely feature smaller battery packs and boast more affordble price tags.
+However, the 95kWh limit seems like the maximum output due to space constraints, so any further e-tron models using the electrified platform will likely feature smaller battery packs and boast more affordable price tags.

 Would you pick the Audi e-tron over the Tesla Model X and Jaguar I-Pace?
 Let us know in the comments section below...Nguồn: www.autoexpress.co.uk